intoli/slice/README.md

 ###### [Installation](#installation) | [Contributing](#contributing) | [License](#license)

 > Slice is a JavaScript implementation of Python's awesome negative indexing and [extended slice](https://docs.python.org/2.3/whatsnew/section-slices.html) syntax for arrays and strings.
-> It uses ES6 proxies to allow for an intuitive double-bracket indexing syntax which closely replicates Python's own syntax.
+> It uses ES6 proxies to allow for an intuitive double-bracket indexing syntax which closely replicates how slices are constructed in Python.
 > Oh, and it comes with an implementation of Python's [range](https://docs.python.org/3/library/stdtypes.html#typesseq-range) method too!